yanader/MarsRover/README.md

 ### Instructions

-To start the programme navigate via terminal to the location of MarsRover.jar and execute with
+To start the programme, navigate via terminal to the location of MarsRover.jar and execute with

 > `java -jar MarsRover.jar`